Etherna/etherna-dapp/README.md

 ### 2. Configure SSL

+Some APIs might require the app to run with an SSL certificate.
-For more info check out the SSL [README](/server/sslcert/README.md).
+For more info on how to install a local certificate check out the SSL [README](/server/sslcert/README.md).

 ```
 cd server